Marketplace leakage: How to discourage people from going around your payment system

 If your providers are individuals, the best way to provide value (and thus prevent marketplace leakage) is to focus on marketplace trust and safety.
 People are hesitant to trust strangers.
 If I rent my car or power drill to a stranger, how can I be sure they will not steal it, trash it, or break it?
 This distrust creates lots of friction in C2C marketplaces.
 The marketplace itself can reduce friction by acting as a trusted middleman.

 If you have a rental marketplace, you can offer marketplace insurance.
 If an item is stolen or broken, you cover it—but only if the payment was conducted through your marketplace's payment system.
-Peer-to-peer carsharing marketplace Turo prides itself on offering insurance of up to $750.000.
+For example, eer-to-peer carsharing marketplace Turo prides itself on offering insurance of up to $750.000.
 It covers not only the damage to the car but also potential claims from third parties for damage or injuries.
-KitSplit focuses on low-value items (cameras and other creative equipment), so in their case, lower coverage of up to $10,000 is enough.

 Simply having a formal contract between parties can be enough to offer a sense of security.